-The analysis from DTU clearly demonstrates the need to coordinate the cut-in phase after a storm event (see Figure 12Figure 12).
+The analysis from DTU clearly demonstrates the need to coordinate the cut-in phase after a storm event (see Figure 12).
 The provisions in Articles 252 of the Federal Grid Code are translated in the T&C SA and OPA and can be applied to ensure this coordination.

-These provisions will also be applicable for In this section we identify the constraints related to cut-in coordination for both existing and new wind parks to allow and propose a clear and transparent solution that aims to address both market parties and system needs.
+In this section we identify the constraints related to cut-in coordination for both existing and new wind parks and propose a clear and transparent solution that aims to address both market parties and system needs.